rcos/rcos-handbook/docs/community/CODE_OF_CONDUCT.md

 ### Give and be welcoming to constructive feedback
 * **Be constructive and respectful** when giving others feedback.
 This includes:
   * Keeping all feedback constructive, objective and impersonal
 * **Be accepting of constructive criticism**.
-If you feel that any critiques are overly harsh, excessive, or harassing, contact a coordinator ASAP.
+If you feel that any critiques are overly harsh, excessive, or harassing, contact a Coordinator ASAP.

 ### Focus on what is best for the RCOS community